allvintageisack/demoscrabble-game-/README.md

 git clone https://github.com/Joy-Mbuvi/SCRABBLE-GAME-.git

 ```
-2. Ensure you have Python 3.10.12 installed.
+2. Ensure you have Python environment installed.
 You can download it from [python.org](https://www.python.org/downloads/)

 3. Run the game: